|

 Personal | email me search me |

-These handbooks were both published in She county, Anhui Province.
-Today this region, part of the old Huizhou district, is often simply called the Huangshan (Yellow Mountain) region as it is the main base from which people go to visit the Huangshan range just to the north.
+All three handbooks are associated with the old Huizhou district of Anhui, with the first two specifically referring to its She county.
+Today this region is often simply called the Huangshan (Yellow Mountain) region as it is the main base from which people go to visit the Huangshan range just to the north.

 Footnotes (Shorthand references are explained on a